shee35/Online-Desktop-Based-Examination-System/README.md

 </table>

-## Functional components of the project
+## Functional components of the project :computer:
-The Software should serve the purpose of examining the students and their Result computation.
+The Software should serve the purpose of examining the students :book: and their Result computation.
-The Admin can see the registered students and their marks after thay have attempted the test.
+The Admin can see the registered students :girl: :boy: and their marks after thay have attempted the test.
-The Student can give the test and after submitting his answers, he can check his result at the same time.
+The Student can give the test and after submitting his answers, he can check his result :heart_eyes: at the same time.

 **Entering Questions: Various Fields are:**
-* Questions
+* :star: Questions
-* Options (4)
+* :star: Options (4)
-* Correct Answer
+* :star: Correct Answer

 **Student Taking Exam Screen:**
 Various Fields are: